groverj3/groverj3.github.io/content/pages/cv.md

 - Protein analysis – SDS-PAGE and western blotting

 #### **Mentorship**
-**2019-Present – Mosher Lab, University of Arizona**
+**2019-Present – Mosher Lab, University of Arizona**<br>

-- Mentored an undergraduate student working on a project with next-generation sequencing data analysis and reproducible analysis pipelines.
+Mentored an undergraduate student working on a project with next-generation sequencing data analysis and reproducible analysis pipelines.

-**2017-2018 – Mosher Lab, University of Arizona**
+**2017-2018 – Mosher Lab, University of Arizona**<br>

-- Mentored a high school student who completed a senior project on plant epigenetics.
+Mentored a high school student who completed a senior project on plant epigenetics.

-**2014-2015 – Mosher Lab, University of Arizona**
+**2014-2015 – Mosher Lab, University of Arizona**<br>

-- Mentored a high school student who completed a research project in epigenetics and won multiple awards at regional and national science fairs.
+Mentored a high school student who completed a research project in epigenetics and won multiple awards at regional and national science fairs.

 #### **Teaching Experience**
 **2019 – Teaching Assistant, University of Arizona**<br>